serbrech/blog/_posts/2016-07-22-migrating-teamcity-to-docker-and-data-containers.md

     connectionProperties.password=<password_here>
     connectionUrl=jdbc\:postgresql\://tc-postgres\:5432/

-Note the url uses the postgres container name. this works thanks to the link parameter in the previous command.
+Note the url uses the postgres container name.
+This works thanks to the link parameter in the previous command.
 Then we copy it over :

     docker cp C:\teamcityupgrade\teamcity\config\database.properties restore-tc:/restore-database.properties